Love On Tour: Commercial performance

-"Love on Tour" was ranked second on Pollstar's 2021 year-end list of worldwide tours, with a gross of 86.3 million dollars and a total of 669,051 tickets sold across 39 shows in its North American leg.
+"Love on Tour" was ranked second on Pollstars 2021 year-end list of worldwide tours, with a gross of 86.3 million dollars and a total of 669,051 tickets sold across 39 shows in its North American leg.
 The tour sold out numerous shows and was a success.
 The tour's four shows at Wembley Stadium in London were ranked seventh on Pollstars 2023 year-end list of the top 300 concert grosses, earning $37,341,665 with a total of 335,394 tickets sold.
 Several other shows from the tour also appeared on the list.
 The tour grossed a total of $617.3 million according to Billboard, with over five million tickets sold.
 At the time, the tour ended as the fifth-highest grossing and eighth-most attended tour ever.